-Leadership, as any other management concepts, can be tricky to understand and internalise.
-For some people the word itself only fits the corporate world, while for others equals a mandatory role inside any company.
-No matter the size nor the processes.
+Leadership, like any other management concept, can be tricky to understand and internalize.
+For some people, the word itself only fits the corporate world, while for others equals a mandatory role inside any company.
+No matter the size or the processes.

-At Pixelgrade, we believed from day one in the lead-by-example approach and it kind of works even today.
+At Pixelgrade, we believed from day one in the lead-by-example approach, and it kind of works even today.
 We’re still embracing this mantra, but it’s obvious that being a leader became much more than a fancy buzzword.
-It implies ton of hard work and consistency.
+It implies a ton of hard work and consistency.

 I strongly believe that this tribe is helping me grow as a leader and a professional as well.
 There are three specific areas in which I feel that TW brings me huge worth.

-We’re living in a word where we have the expectation that if people know the specs they will succeed.
+We’re living in a world where we have the expectation that if people know the specs they will succeed.
 Just show them the destination, they will get there sooner or later.

 I was surprised to notice how much time some leaders invest in steadily reinforcing the vision, hiring, and long-term strategy.
 It’s a never-ending task on their list, and they make efforts to spend resources of all kinds to make it happen.

 I must confess that sometimes I take communication for granted aka it-happens-all-the-time in a natural way.
 How naive of me!
 The truth is that nobody will empower the team just for the sake of it.
 Nobody will face conflicts if you don’t do it first.
 Nobody will manifest tolerance and empowerment if you’re not showing it on a regular basis.

 As leaders, the core challenge is related to understanding the complexity of people.
 There are no recipes, no how-to documents, no checkboxes that guarantee you will nurture healthy professional relationships.
 On the other side, there are several paths to improve the dialogue, to practice empathy, to ask better questions, and to get meaningful results.